RithikBruh/IITCalander/README.md

 * Google OAuth setup was initially confusing.
 * Token generation flow failed multiple times.
 * Calendar API permissions were misconfigured.
+* Faced Problems when creating production server and using nginx

 ### What I fixed

 * Implemented proper OAuth 2.0 flow.
 * Created reusable slot-to-time mapping logic.
 * Fixed token storage and refresh flow.
+* Sucessfully hosted production server and backend with nginx

 ### Tradeoffs made

 * Used static slot mappings instead of dynamic timetable parsing for simplicity.
 * No database used to keep deployment simple.
+* used Tailscale due to port forwarding problems

 ---